richkk34/richkk34portfolio/content/pages/index.md

     subtitle: >-
       I'm sharing my information to demonstrate the effort I've invested in the past few years.
-Once you're impressed, feel free to scroll down for more details and credentials .I graduated with a Master's in Computer Science from Stanford University, specializing in Artificial Intelligence.
+Once you're impressed, feel free to scroll down for more details and credentials.
+I graduated
+      with a Master's in Computer Science from Stanford University, specializing in Artificial Intelligence.
 My passion lies in developing innovative solutions using machine learning algorithms.
 Recently, I led a team project on natural language processing, achieving a 20% increase in accuracy.
 My expertise includes deep learning frameworks like TensorFlow and PyTorch.
 Diligent and detail-oriented, I thrive in collaborative environments where creativity flourishes.
 Thank you for considering my profile.
     styles:
       self:
         height: auto